• Skip to main content

 The imposition of heavy war reparations on Germany after the first world war produced a serious disequilibrium in its away.

-12. Terms of Trade
+18. Terms of Trade

-Since the intensity of reciprocal demand for products of different countries differs, in terms of trade of a country may set differently with different nations.
+Since the intensity of reciprocal demand for products of different countries differs, in terms of trade a country may set differently with different nations.

-Under multi-trade transactions which may lead to disequilibrium in away.
+Under multi-trade transactions which may lead to disequilibrium in a way.

-13. Miscellaneous Factors
+21. Miscellaneous Factors

 Unfavorable exchange rates, increasing internal prices, increasing defense expenditure specialization, Higher cost of democracy, etc.